Enhancing the creative mind. A new podcast by Bindu Dadlani on iTunes.

 Calming the mind

 We now know through scientific research, that fear is an unconscious process taking place in the brain.
 Particularly in an area where it records the emotions, the amygdala.
 The mind needs calmness.
 So that the amygdala can positively interpret the images and sounds, the brain needs to store positive information.
 In this manner, the command center (hypothalamus) will soothe the nervous system.
-As a consequence, the breathing and the heartbeat will happen naturally.
+As a consequence, breathing and heartbeat will happen naturally.

-For instance, Dr. Herbert Benson, director emeritus of the Benson-Henry Institute for Mind Body Medicine at Massachusetts General Hospital, teaches practices that bring a relaxation response.
+For instance, Dr. Herbert Benson, director emeritus of the Benson-Henry Institute for Body Medicine at Massachusetts General Hospital, teaches practices that bring a relaxation response.

-As pressures and demands bombard us every day, we need tools to pull out into clear creative space.
+As pressures and demands bombard us every day, we need tools to pull out into clear creative mind space.
 The podcast gives us a few highlights on how to achieve this.